 Then copy the files to Liger (assuming you are in the same folder of your files):

 SSH into Liger (remember the -X to enable visualisation):

 ssh -X <username>@liger

 And submit your job thrugh sbatch:

-If the resources are available, your job will be sumbitted on Turing and run until it finishes.
+If the resources are available, your job will be sumbitted on a gpu node and run until it finishes.